Unveiling the Potential of Diffusion Large Language Model in Controllable Generation: Introduction

-Diffusion-based large language models (dLLMs) offer an alternative to traditional autoregressive (AR) generation by iteratively denoising corrupted inputs, enabling bidirectional context modeling and parallel token generation~\citep{arriola2025block,nie2025large,yu2025discrete}.
-Recent studies show that dLLMs can match or outperform AR models in instruction following, in-context learning, and reasoning tasks~\citep{gong2024scaling,you2025llada}, while also offering enhanced controllability and faster inference~\citep{huang2025ctrldiff, labs2025mercury}.
-Architectures such as LLaDA and DiffuLLaMA demonstrate that diffusion-based decoding scales well with model size and can be trained from scratch or adapted from AR LLMs~\citep{nie2025large,gong2024scaling}.
-Meanwhile, hybrid models like CtrlDiff and commercial releases such as Mercury Coder push diffusion LLMs closer to practical deployment, achieving state-of-the-art speed–quality trade-offs~\citep{huang2025ctrldiff,labs2025mercury}.
-Multimodal extensions like LLaDA-V further confirm the flexibility of the diffusion paradigm~\citep{you2025llada}.
+Under this scenario, we realize that the diffusion-based large language model (dLLM) can serve as a natural alternative to traditional autoregressive (AR) generation by iteratively denoising corrupted inputs, enabling global context modeling potential and parallel token generation~\citep{arriola2025block,nie2025large,yu2025discrete}.
+Recent studies show that dLLMs can match AR models in instruction following, in-context learning, and math reasoning tasks~\citep{gong2024scaling,you2025llada}, while also offering enhanced controllability and faster inference~\citep{huang2025ctrldiff, labs2025mercury}.

-Structured output generation is a fundamental task in natural language processing where models must produce responses that adhere to predefined formats, schemas, or constraints rather than free-form text.
-Unlike conventional text generation that prioritizes fluency and coherence, structured output generation requires models to satisfy both linguistic quality and structural validity simultaneously.
-Structured output generation is critical for numerous real-world applications where reliability and interoperability are paramount.
-For examples, in enterprise systems, APIs require responses in specific JSON formats to enable seamless integration between services.
-Data extraction applications need outputs formatted as structured records for downstream processing.
-Educational platforms require mathematical expressions in standardized notation for automated evaluation.
-Overall, Failure to maintain structural integrity can result in system failures, data corruption, or costly manual intervention.